learn-co-students/sinatra-user-auth-v-000/README.md

 ## Overview

-In this codealong lab, we'll build a Sinatra application that will will allow users to sign up for, log into, and then log out of your application.
+In this codealong lab, we'll build a Sinatra application that will allow users to sign up for, log into, and then log out of your application.

 ## Objectives